Nocksoft/Author-Box-by-Nocksoft/readme.txt

 = What if my theme also shows an author box? =

-You have two options.
-Either you choose the setting that this plugins author box is hidden (you can still take advantage of the local avatars) or you choose the setting that the author box of your theme is no longer displayed.
-For the WordPress default themes you will find a suitable setting in this plugins settings.
+You have to disable the author box of your theme.
+How to do this depends on your theme.
+But for the WordPress default themes you will find a suitable setting in this plugins settings.

 == Installation ==